KarinOldbring/rock-paper-scissors/README.md

 ## **Credits**

 ### Content
-* The Rock, Paper, Scissors game was inspired by (https://www.youtube.com/watch?v=1yS-JV4fWqY) and (https://www.youtube.com/watch?v=RwFeg0cEZvQ).
+The Rock, Paper, Scissors game was inspired by (https://www.youtube.com/watch?v=1yS-JV4fWqY) and (https://www.youtube.com/watch?v=RwFeg0cEZvQ).
 Whilst I've tried to deviate as much as possible, and added additional features and functions, there may be som similarities in the code.

+### Thanks